yriveiro/adventofcode/README.md

-# adventofcode2022
+# Advent Of Code

-Exercices of Avent of Code 2022
+Exercice of Avent of Code